unimarkup/specification/README.md

 ### Column block

 A column block splits its content in a given number of columns.
-Unimarkup tries to distribute the content evenly between all columns.
+The content is evenly distributed between all columns.

 ~~~
 [||<number of columns>|| <content that is evenly distributed over the given columns>]